1. Breathe. So, you might have head lice. So what? You'll be fine. Even if you are on your own, you have what it takes to beat this.

-1. Grab your hair dryer.
-Separate your dry hair into at least 20 sections (or grab one small section at a time.)
+7. Later on, grab your hair dryer.
+Separate your DRY hair into at least 20 sections (or grab one small section at a time.)
 Turn your blow dryer on the fastest setting - fastest but not hottest.
 Keep it on the warm (not hot) setting.
 Directing the hair to the scalp, blow dry each section for at least 30 seconds on one side and then 30 seconds on the other.
-In a study from the University of Utah, this directed blowing with a regular blow dryer was found to kill 53% of the eggs and 98% of the eggs.
+In a study from the University of Utah, this directed blowing with a regular blow dryer was found to kill 53% of the bugs and 98% of the eggs.
 Though these numbers seem impressive, I find combing to be the most effective tool.
 If you have to choose between wet combing or blow drying, I'd go with combing.
 It actually gets things off the head.

 Don't I have to do a bunch of house cleaning and laundry now?

 And don't panic.
 You really can deal with this.
 It's not a disease.
 You didn't do anything wrong.
 It can happen to anybody.
 It's just head lice.